 - i.
 Legal name of the applicant - ii.
 Applicant's contact name, title, address, email address, and phone number - iii.
 Description of how applicant will verify which load-reduction resources are used by participants - iv.
 Description of how the applicant will verify participant eligibility prior to enrollment of participants - v.
 The DSGS incentive options the applicant will offer to participants - vi.
-If offering Incentive Option 1: - Description of how the applicant will implement the dispatch loading order requirements described in Chapter 3, Section D - Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider's method for determining energy-use baselines and actual energy usage during a DSGS program event vii.
-If offering Incentive Option 2:

-Indication of which administrative cost structure described in Chapter 7, Section B, the DSGS provider has chosen viii.
-If offering Incentive Option 3:

-- Description of how the applicant meets the eligibility requirements specific to the incentive option and how the applicant plans to implement the program under the incentive option, including details on how the applicant will allocate incentives to participants - California ISO Demand Response Provider ID (DRP ID) and an attestation that the DRP has active proxy demand resources (PDRs)
+If offering Incentive Option 1: - Description of how the applicant will implement the dispatch loading order requirements described in Chapter 3, Section D - Description of how the applicant will verify actual incremental load reduction amounts, including the DSGS provider's method for determining energy-use baselines and actual energy usage during a DSGS program event - Indication of which administrative cost structure described in Chapter 6, Section B, the DSGS provider has chosen - vii.
+If offering Incentive Option 2: - Description of how the applicant meets the eligibility requirements specific to the incentive option and how the applicant plans to implement the program under the incentive option, including details on how the applicant will allocate incentives to participants